lukeross/scrapbook/code-review.md

 ### Security

 Does the new code introduce or exacerbate security holes?
+Are there regulatory requirements that apply?

 ### Performance